-The 720S features an all-new carbon fibre cage which replaces the tub used in its predecessor.
+The 720S features a fibre cage which replaces the tub used in its predecessor.
 This results in a weight loss which is paramount to performance capabilities.
 It also helps improve driver visibility thanks to thinner pillars.

 That said; the ultra long bonnet along with some country lanes with overgrown verges and high hedgerows, made exiting certain junctions particularly precarious.

 All the bespoke switchgear is perfectly positioned for driver usability and relatively simple to comprehend which makes light work of altering the driving modes, switching to manual gear changes or programming the sat nav.